Snickers: "It's so satisfying"

 In 1980, Snickers (and Marathon) ran ads which featured a variety of everyday people discussing why they like Snickers.
-The ads featured a jingle that said "It's so satisfying" and had the classic hand that would open and close showing a handful of peanuts converting to a Snickers bar.
+The ads featured a jingle that said "It's so satisfying" and depicted a hand that would open and close showing a handful of peanuts converting to a Snickers bar.
 "Packed with peanuts, Snickers really satisfies" was shown in the commercials.

 1984 Olympics

 Mars paid $5 million to have Snickers and M&M's named the "official snack" of the 1984 Summer Olympics, outraging nutritionists.
-Sports promotions in international games continued to be a prominent marketing tool for Mars, that would keep Snickers as an international brand while also selling local bars in some markets.
+Sports promotions in international games continued to be a prominent marketing tool for Mars, keeping Snickers as an international brand while also selling local bars in some markets.

 Not Going Anywhere For a While?

 Beginning in 1995, Snickers ran ads which featured someone making a self-inflicted mistake, with the voice-over saying "Not going anywhere for a while?
 Grab a Snickers!"
 The tag line at the end of each ad proclaimed, "Hungry?
 Why Wait?"

-One such ad had a player for a fictional American football team showing off his new tattoo of the team's logo on his back to his teammates.
-He then shows it to his head coach who, after complimenting the tattoo, immediately tells him that he's been traded to Miami.
-The player then goes to have his old team's logo replaced with the new team's logo.
+Later ads have used the tagline “Rookie mistake?
+Maybe you just need a Snickers.”

 Some of the ads were done in conjunction with the National Football League, with whom Snickers had a sponsorship deal at the time.
 One ad featured a member of the grounds crew at Arrowhead Stadium painting the field for an upcoming Kansas City Chiefs game in hot, late-summer weather.
 After finishing one of the end zones, and visibly exhausted, one of the Chiefs players walks up to him and says the field looks great, "but who are the Chefs?", showing that despite all the hard work the painter accidentally omitted the "i" in Chiefs.
 Another had Marv Levy in the Buffalo Bills locker room lecturing his team that "no one's going anywhere" until the Bills figure out how to actually win a Super Bowl.